saihgupr/RandomReddit/README.md

 <h1>RandomReddit</h1>

-<p>RandomReddit is a Python script that opens random subreddits from the list maintained at r/ListOfSubreddits.
+<p>RandomReddit is a Python script, or Chrome Extension, that opens random subreddits from the list maintained at r/ListOfSubreddits.
 It features smart tab management for your browser on macOS (opening in current tab if already on Reddit, new tab otherwise), caching of subreddit lists, and fallback support for default browsers.</p>

 <h2>Usage</h2>